UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 still outperforms the baseline majority classifier (with about {glue:text}`cancer_train_b_prop`% accuracy) even with 40 irrelevant variables.
-How could that be? {numref}`fig:06-neighbors-irrelevant-features` provides the answer: the tuning procedure for the $K$-nearest neighbors classifier combats the extra randomness from the irrelevant variables by increasing the number of neighbors.
+How could that be? {numref}`fig:06-neighbors-irrelevant-features` provides the answer: the tuning procedure for the K-nearest neighbors classifier combats the extra randomness from the irrelevant variables by increasing the number of neighbors.
 Of course, because of all the extra noise in the data from the irrelevant variables, the number of neighbors does not increase smoothly; but the general trend is increasing. {numref}`fig:06-fixed-irrelevant-features` corroborates this evidence; if we fix the number of neighbors to $K=3$, the accuracy falls off more quickly.